PrefectHQ/prefect/docs/concepts/logs.md

 ### Logging print statements

 Prefect provides the `log_prints` option to enabling logging of print statements at the task or flow level.
-By default, tasks and subflows will inherit the print logging behavior from their parent flow.
+By default, tasks and subflows will inherit the print logging behavior from their parent flow, unless "opted out" with their own `log_prints` argument set to `False`.

 ```python
 from prefect import task, flow